Article body copy

 But while aquaculture typically has a lower environmental footprint than traditional commercial fishing methods, tuna is an exception.
 The species’ feed conversion ratio is exceptionally low compared to other farmed fish; a tuna needs to chow down on as much as six times more food than a salmon does.
 Australia catches more than 38,000 tonnes of sardines every year just to satiate the demands of Port Lincoln’s fisheries, making sardines the most heavily fished species in the country.

 Tuna are also notoriously difficult to breed.
 The young are especially fragile and sensitive to water temperature, currents, and changes in their environment.
 The ranchers’ reliance on juvenile wild stock means that tuna are possibly being caught before they can reproduce.
 And although the quota system was developed to ensure the long-term survival of the species, it’s managed by the same industry that profits from it.
 Tuna ranch operators are rarely subject to independent third-party assessments.
-The result, says University of Technology Sydney researcher Kate Barclay, who specializes in the sustainable development of tuna fisheries, is systemic overfishing and false counting.
+The result may be systemic overfishing and false counting*.

 When compared to the fishing practices that nearly decimated the tuna population, it’s undeniable that aquaculture is a necessary alternative.
 Industry spokespeople are justified in boasting about how they’ve reduced by-catch by eliminating longlining, yet they overlook an important point—pens take a toll on the environment, too.
 Ranches collectively release 1,946 tonnes of nitrogen every year—a common stressor in marine ecosystems, known to promote algal growth and smother marine life—making them the largest industrial contributor of pollution to the Spencer Gulf.